 In sunny conditions dozens of males patrol the cob wall looking for females.
 When one is found the male performs a swinging flight back and forth as he lines up on the female then flies at her attempting to clutch her with his long legs in an attempt to mate.
 As in most bees they are not subtle in their courtship!
 Sometimes two or three males can be seen lining up on the same female.
 The females mate once soon after emergence so almost all of these mating attempts are unsuccessful.
 Watch video.

 Some of the holes have neat silk linings with radiating lines of silk at the entrance.
 In these lurk the large velvet black spider Segestria florentina.
-This spider in not native to Britain but hitched a lift amongst cargo to ports along the south coast many years ago and has since spread widely and is now common in many towns and villages in Devon.
-These spiders usually prey on creatures such as woodlice which move across the wall but here the spiders have taken to catching bees as well.
+This spider is not native to Britain but hitched a lift amongst cargo to ports along the south coast many years ago and has since spread widely and is now common in many towns and villages in Devon.
+These spiders usually prey on creatures such as woodlice but here the spiders have taken to catching bees as well.

 Observing this moment of drama made all the hours of patiently waiting by the wall worthwhile.
 I have been hoping to see this since my first visit to the wall in 2011 but to be honest never thought I would ever be in the right place at the right time to do so.
 Last year I actually gave up thinking it was an impossible task and that I was wasting my time but something made me return to this unfinished business this year and I felt confident about being successful.
 I don’t think I have any special powers but in a strange way I felt subconsciously guided straight to the spot where I eventually saw it!